5106 Whitman Way, Carlsbad, CA 92008

 Other issues with a Bluetooth headphone will probably involve a trip to an authorized dealer to see if they can connect or repair the device.

-The best thing to do about this is clean the wireless headphones and the audio jack on the device and then check that there are no sources of interference around such microwaves, modems, etc.
+The best first step is to clean the wireless headphones and the audio jack on the device.
+Then check that there are no sources of interference around such microwaves, modems, etc.